maritime-web/BalticWeb-Docker/README.md

 In your home directory you need to make two new directories - 'balticweb/properties' and 'balticweb/couchdb'.
 The latter needs to have the subdirectory 'couchdb/etc/local.d'.
 In the 'balticweb/properties' directory you should put the 'balticweb.properties' file, and in 'balticweb/couchdb/etc/local.d' you should put the configuration files you wish to use for the CouchDB.

+It is recommended to also put the configuration files for Keycloak in the 'balticweb/properties' directory.
+In 'balticweb.properties' you should then override the default configuration with the following:

+	enav-service.keycloak.service-client.configuration.url=file:///opt/jboss/wildfly balticweb_properties/<path_to_first_file>/<your_first_file>.json
+	enav-service.keycloak.service-client.configuration.url=file:///opt/jboss/wildfly/balticweb_properties/<path_to_second_file>/<your_second_file>.json

 If you want to build the BalticWeb container yourself, but you only need to do this if you have a specific reason to do it